sihamhm/-SNA2/README.md

 * actors' social network

-The graph that we obtained shows an overload of edges and nodes in the social network, so we are not able to clearly see the connection clearly.
-However, this tells us important things regarding this social network; it tells us that actors are really connected to one other.
+The graph that we obtained shows an overload of edges and nodes in the social network, so we are not able to clearly see the connections.
+However, this tells us important things regarding this social network, since actors are really connected to one another.
 These connection are made on movie sets, by working with different actors and directors, the celebrities are able to expend their social network and be connected to everyone.
-In addition, that even if an actor only played in one movie, it has opened to him the opportunity to be connected to others and start building his own network.
+In addition, that even if an actor only played in one movie, it has opened him the opportunity to be connected to others and start building his own network.

 ## Betweenness Centrality